 He sought out his brother and said, ‘Thank you!
 If it hadn’t been for your love and belief in me I would never had had the opportunity to go to college and sell my paintings.
 I now have enough money for you to go to college.’

 Franz didn’t say much but simply held up his hands for Albrecht to see.
 His hands were gnarled and bent, twisted and painful.
-His fingers were swollen and sore because of all the manual labour he had dome over the years.
+His fingers were swollen and sore because of all the manual labour he had done over the years.
 He could no longer hold a pencil or a paintbrush.
-His hands were the hands of a workman not the hands of an artist.
+His hands were the hands of a workman, not the hands of an artist.

 Albrecht simply replied that he didn’t realise what a sacrifice his brother had made.
 He then took some paper and pens and started to draw a beautiful portrait of his brother’s hands.
 When the painting was finished everyone suggested how wonderful the painting was, how full of love and meaning it was.

 And it is.
 Even 400 years after it was drawn it has been seen by millions of people from across the world.
 It is admired for his accuracy and portrayal of the love two brothers had for one another.